*”He” can be “she”*

 Firstly, why is it cheap?
 Is it because it’s “his” rate or is it because he loves working for you?

-If he enjoys working for you because of affective job satisfaction (e.g. your assignments are creative, so he finds worthiness as a writer when he writes for you…), then still you should give him a raise to average in order to keep him; it’s only fair.
+If he enjoys working for you because of affective job satisfaction (e.g. your assignments are creative, so he finds worthiness as a writer when he writes for you…), then still you should give him a raise in order to keep him; it’s only fair.

 Another case is that high rate doesn’t definitely equate to high quality, even though the quality won’t be as low as the cheap one.
 Expensive writers work for money rather than passions; therefore, you cannot expect high quality that equates to their rate.